Aditya-Kaul/catchy_youtube_into_app/README.md

 # 🎬 YouTube Intro Generator

 This project is a simple one-page application designed to generate catchy YouTube intros from video scripts.
 It leverages large language models (LLMs) for creating engaging, attention-grabbing introductions.
+In the application I have auto populated the api key(free-tier) for ease of use for users to test. you can use use yours if you want to use your's please replace it.

 ## Features
 - Paste your video script into a text box to generate a punchy intro.